ishtardsama/ROOT/README.md

 # ROOT v1.0 | Smart Plant Monitor

-**ROOT** (Remote Observation & Organic Telemetry) is a low-power, Wi-Fi-enabled sensor node designed to monitor the health of indoor houseplants.
+**ROOT** is a low-power, Wi-Fi-enabled sensor node designed to monitor the health of indoor houseplants.
 Built on the **XIAO ESP32-C3**, it tracks soil moisture and ambient light levels, sending real-time data to a mobile dashboard via your personal cloud server.

 ---